apache/pekko-grpc/README.md

 If used with JDK 8 prior to version 1.8.0_251 you must add an [ALPN agent](https://doc.akka.io/docs/akka-http/10.1/server-side/http2.html#application-layer-protocol-negotiation-alpn-).

-Support for Akka gRPC is available via the [Lightbend Subscription](https://lightbend.com/lightbend-subscription)

 ## License

-Akka gRPC is Open Source and available under the Apache 2 License.
+Pekko gRPC is Open Source and available under the Apache 2 License.